 The Certified Healthcare Safety Professional (CHSP) designation was created in 1978 by the Board of Certified Healthcare Safety Management.
-This particular certification is offered at the master, senior and associate levels.
+This particular certification is offered at the master and associate levels.
 To qualify for this certification, either an associate or bachelor's degree in health care management or some other healthcare field is required, though physicians and other biomedical professionals can qualify for the certification.

 The CHSP level certification is awarded after the successful completion of a comprehensive exam that covers competency in safety management, government agencies and standards, voluntary and standards organizations, healthcare hazards, infection control and prevention, fire safety, and accrediting organizations.
-The certification must be maintained annually and renewed every five years by providing proof of at least 50 hours of continuing education courses that address safety issues in healthcare.

-|Required Education||Bachelor's degree||Bachelor's degree|
+|Required Education||n/a||Bachelor's degree|

-|Continuing Education Requirements*||10 hours annually||10 hours annually||10 hours annually|
+|Continuing Education Requirements*||10 hours annually||10 hours annually|

 The Certified Healthcare Safety Professional credential is awarded to many different types of professionals in the healthcare field.
 For example, a physician or a biomedical profession can qualify for this certification.
 For the purpose of this article, however, only associate and bachelor's degrees in healthcare management will be discussed.
 Graduates of these two degree programs with some years of experience can also earn the CHSP designation.